Private Topic Modeling: Privacy preserving latent Dirichlet allocation (LDA)

-To privatise the variational inference for LDA, we perturb the expected sufficient statistics.
+\paragraph{Sensitivity analysis} In a large-scale data setting, it is impossible to handle the entire dataset at once.
+In such case, stochastic learning using noisy sufficient statistics computed on mini-batches of data.
+At each learning step with a freshly drawn mini-batch of data (size $S$), we perturb the expected sufficient statistics.
 While each document has a different document length $N_d$, we limit the maximum length of any document to $N$ by randomly selecting $N$ words in a document if the number of words in the document is longer than $N$.